wolpert/feature-flag/README.md

 * Current libraries are overly complicated or spring-based. (ff4j)
 * Too many bells ans whistles and leaky abstractions.

+## Java Version Notice

+These libraries are compiled with Java 21 but supports class files for Java 11.
+However, DynamoDB requires Java 17 for testing due to using DynamoDBLocal jars internally.

 ## TODO
 1. Generic CLI would be nice.
-2. Add in DDB and SQL support.
+2. Add in SQL support.